JulianAlexander/Data-Analytics-Projects/Belly-Button-Biodiversity-Web-App/README.md

     Returns an integer value for the weekly washing frequency `WFREQ`
     """
 @app.route('/samples/<sample>')
-    """OTU IDs and Sample Values for a given sample.
+    """OTU IDs and Sample Values for a given sample

-    Sort your Pandas DataFrame (OTU ID and Sample Value) in Descending Order by Sample Value

-    Return a list of dictionaries containing sorted lists  for `otu_ids` and `sample_values`

     [
         {
             otu_ids: [